Genez-io/genez-io.github.io/content/posts/chatgpt_app.md

 Finally, the method logs the request and the response, and then returns the response.

-For complete OpenAI API Documentation, you can go to this website: [ https://beta.openai.com/docs/api-reference/completions](https://beta.openai.com/docs/api-reference/completions)
+For complete OpenAI API Documentation, you can go to this website: {{< external-link link="https://beta.openai.com/docs/api-reference/completions" >}} beta.openai.com/docs/api-reference/completions{{< /external-link >}}

 ### **The Client-side React Project**